AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

 - \alox is supposed to collect runtime data from <em>the field</em>, hence metrics, which are transferred using a tailored \e %Logger that contacts a metrics server at runtime.
-The team that implements such metrics collection, may, for good reason, not want to share 'their' \b Lox with other parts of a software maintained by another team.
+The team that implements such metrics collection, may, for good reason, not want to share 'their' \b Lox with other parts of software maintained by another team.
 Accidental mis-configuration of the Lox and its domain may lead to uncontrolled server communication.
 - A Lox is supposed to collect critical runtime errors from deployed software.
 Such log information should be separated from other log streams, e.g., much more 'verbose' standard release-logging that goes to a rolling log file
-- A software wants to support writing messages to the \e Linux or <em> Windows OS</em> specific system journal.
+- software wants to support writing messages to the \e Linux or <em> Windows OS</em> specific system journal.
 Also in this case, a mis-configured Lox might 'spam' into such system journals in an inappropriate manner, and it would be advised to use a separated Lox that is not touched outside its scope of activity.